Leonardo16AM/Sharp-Grad/README.md

 ## Code Structure:

 The `value` class forms the core of Sharp Grad.
-Each `value` instance represents a node in the computational graph and contains the following:
+Each `Value` instance represents a node in the computational graph and contains the following:

-- `data`: Stores the numerical value of the node.
+- `Data`: Stores the numerical value of the node.
-- `grad`: Stores the gradient of the function with respect to the node.
+- `Grad`: Stores the gradient of the function with respect to the node.
+- `LeftChildren`: A `Value` objects, representing a nodes that this node depends on.
+It should be a left operand in computation.
-- `children`: List of `value` objects, representing the nodes that this node depends on.
+- `RightChildren`: A `Value` objects, representing a nodes that this node depends on.
+It should be a right operand in computation
-- `backward`: Delegate for performing the backward pass during backpropagation.
+- `Backward`: Delegate for performing the backward pass during backpropagation.
-- `backward_empt`: A function that updates gradients of child nodes during the backward pass.
+- `BackwardEmpt`: A function that updates gradients of child nodes during the backward pass.

 ### Basic Arithmetic Operations: